IreneAsay/good-readme-guide/README.md

 ```
 ## Installation

-This application was designed to work with Node.js.
-For the application to run properly, please also make sure to download the
+This application was designed to work with [Node.js](https://nodejs.org/en/).
+For the application to run properly, please also run `npm install` to install all modules listed as dependencies in `package.json` before invoking the application.

+The application will be invoked by the command `node index.js`.
+Once the application is running, you will be prompted with a series of questions.
+Answer each question accordingly and skip questions that are not applicable to your application.

+## Usage

-## Credits
+## Contributing

-Trilogy Education Services, LLC, a 2U, Inc. brand.

 ## License